 The first type of constraint is regulatory, and has been set up to track the source documentation.
 To comply with this, Vidal must maintain archives for several decades.
 In practice, these archives cover nearly 100 years of documentation.

 The second constraint for Vidal is in the area of a document management system, and concerns the volume of documents to submit annually, and the variety of formats.
 Vidal processes thousands of reference documents, which are all in different formats, both structured and unstructured.
 The relationships between the structured data must also be tracked.

 Finally, the documents stored in the Vidal repository must be easily retrievable by the many Vidal publications, which exist in both paper and electronic formats.
 In addition, each publication uses data from multiple repositories.

 After using Documentum for several years, Vidal decided to abandon this solution, because the support and the cost were not adapted to its budget and the size of the company.
-After developing prototypes with both Nuxeo and Alfresco, Vidal selected the Nuxeo Platform for the project, based primarily on the strength of the extensive set of Nuxeo APIs.
+After developing prototypes with both Nuxeo and Alfresco, Vidal selected the Nuxeo Content Services Platform] for the project, based primarily on the strength of the extensive set of Nuxeo APIs.